Govardhan: Pilgrimage

 Each year Hindus and other people make pilgrimage to Govardhan, and its sacred Govardhan Hill, from different places in India and other parts of the world.
 They circumambulate Govardhan and offer their obeisances to Krishna and Radha, key deities in Hinduism.
 One of the main festivals celebrated at Govardhan is Govardhan Puja, that commemorates the lifting of Govardhan Hill (Giriraj Parvat) to protect the villagers of Braj from the flood caused by the Lord of thunder and rain, Indra.
 One of the most important day celebrated at Govardhan is Guru Poornima (also called "Mudia Poono").
 Following the festival of lights, or Diwali, the previous day, devotees come to Govardhan for parikrama.
+Chaitanya Mahaprabhu visited this temple as per Chaitnya charitamratam.

 Historic religious sites

 Sites on the hill include Kusum Sarovar, Haridev Temple, and other temples like Daan-Ghati Temple and Mukharbind Temple.
 The town is also famous for its 21 kilometers long Parikrama of the famous Govardhan Hill.